Carousel

 Enter

-• If focus is on the next button, it moves to the next slide and keeps focus on the button, allowing for continuous navigation.
+• If focus is on the next button, the next slide is displayed and keeps focus on the button, allowing for continuous navigation.

-• If focus is on the previous button, it moves to the previous slide and keeps focus on the button, facilitating backward navigation.
+• If focus is on the previous button, the previous slide is displayed and keeps focus on the button, facilitating backward navigation.

 Right arrow

-• If focus is in a tablist and there are more slides to the right, moves the focus to the next slide.
+• If focus is on a selected tab in the tablist and there are more tabs to the right, moves the focus to the next tab.

 Left arrow

-• If focus is in a tablist and there are more slides to the right, moves the focus to the next slide, facilitating forward navigation through slides.
+• If focus is on a selected tab in the tablist and there are more tabs to the left, moves the focus to the previous tab.

 Home

-• If focus is in a tablist and there are more slides to the left, moves the focus to the previous slide, enabling backward navigation through slides.
+• If focus is on a selected tab in the tablist and there are more tabs to the left, moves the focus to the first tab, allowing quick access to the beginning of the carousel

 End

-• If focus is in a tablist, move to the last slide, allowing quick access to the end of the carousel.
+• If focus is on a selected tab in the tablist and there are more tabs to the right, moves the focus to the last tab, allowing quick access to the end of the carousel.